The Library has Information for You...

 R MF 912.79471 SAN

-These maps are in bound books and on microfilm at the Central Branch.
+These maps are in bound books and on microfilm at the Downtown Branch.
 They show the "footprint" of the building.
 Buildings were color-coded as to construction type and materials, and labeled to indicate the number of stories and the use of the building.
 Updates were pasted in the volumes and the date of the updates are indicated in the front of each volume.
 These maps can be helpful in determining an approximate construction date of a building and how the building has changed over the years.

-Santa Cruz Historic Building Survey, Vol.1
+Santa Cruz Historic Building Survey, Volume I

 by Charles Hall Page & Associates,

-R 720.97947 C38
+R 720.97947 C38 1976

 This survey covers structures of architectural significance within the City of Santa Cruz.
 There are 329 buildings with pictures and an evaluation of their architectural merit.
+Available as a PDF at http://www.cityofsantacruz.com/departments/planning-and-community-development/programs/historic-preservation-in-santa-cruz/historic-building-survey

-Santa Cruz Historic Building Survey, Vol.2
+Santa Cruz Historic Building Survey, Volume II

 by City of Santa Cruz, Department of Planning

-R 720.97947
+R 720.97947 SAN 1989

 This is a continuation of the 1976 survey.
 It catalogs an additional 330 structures.
+Available as a PDF at http://www.cityofsantacruz.com/departments/planning-and-community-development/programs/historic-preservation-in-santa-cruz/historic-building-survey

 The Sidewalk Companion to Santa Cruz Architecture